R3xK4xLL/WinAudioDecodeR/README.md

 ## Documentation

+### Error Message Guide ###

 See the [Error Message Guide](docs/ERROR-MESSAGE-GUIDE.md) for additional information about the Error Messages shown in the Final Report.

+### Build Guide ###

+The Projects within the Solution use vcpkg as their Package Manager and therefore the Visual Studio environment must be configured to support vcpkg.

+See the [vcpkg Installation Guide](docs/VCPKG-INSTALLATION-GUIDE.md) for additional information about configuring vcpkg Package Manager support for Visual Studio.

 ## License

-WinAudioDecodeR is licensed under the MIT license - see the [LICENSE](LICENSE.txt) file for details.
+WinAudioDecodeR is licensed under the MIT license - see the [LICENSE](docs/licenses/LICENSE.txt) file for details.

 ## Development Notes